lanl-aea/waves/docs/tutorial_01_geometry_waves.rst

 The first lines within the ``if __name__ == "__main__"`` context call the ``get_parser()`` method and use ``argparse`` to separate known and unknown command line arguments.
-This is required for Abaqus journal files, because Abaqus will not strip the CAE options from the ``abaqus cae -nogui`` command.
+This is required for Abaqus journal files, because Abaqus will not strip the CAE options from the ``abaqus cae -nogui`` command, which are irrelevant to and unused by the journal file interface.

 Retrieving Exit Codes
 =====================

 The ``main()`` function is called from within the ``sys.exit()`` method.
-This provides the operating system with a non-zero exit code if the script throws and error.
-Retrieving non-zero exit codes allows the build system to exit when a build action has failed and a target has not been produced corrrectly .
+This provides the operating system with a non-zero exit code if the script throws an error.
+By convention, non-zero exit codes indicate an error in the executing program.
+See the `Bash Exit Status`_ documentation for more infomation about specific exit codes.
+This is used by build systems to understand when a target has not been produced correctly and to exit the downstream sequence of target actions which can no longer succeed.

 Entire Abaqus Journal File
 ==========================